 The Fellows Class Project of 2017 focused on the Legal Service Corporations (LSC) Liaison Project which educates communities throughout Louisiana about the importance of LSCs and how the recent decline in state and federal funding, in addition to Louisiana’s high poverty, place our already challenged civil legal aid system in crisis.

-The 2016 Fellows Class Project will focus on Appleseed's Clear Title Project.
-The Clear Title Project will educate residents throughout Louisiana about how to preserve home ownership.
-Fellows will help provide law-related education to community members regarding how to transfer title to inherited property, properly and legally, and about how the lack of transfer can cause serious barriers to recovery after a disaster.
-The Fellows will be asked to help Louisiana Appleseed reach out to groups and individuals, including community associations, rotary clubs and other local organizations in their geographic areas to arrange for presentations or the dissemination of information about this topic.
+The Fellows Class Project of 2016 focused on Appleseed’s Clear Title Project.
+The Clear Title Project educates residents throughout Louisiana about how to preserve home ownership.
+Fellows helped provide law-related education to community members regarding how to transfer title to inherited property, properly and legally, and about how the lack of transfer can cause serious barriers to recovery after a disaster.

 2015 Fellows Class Project

 The Fellows Class Project of 2015 focused on educating Louisiana attorneys about the new “CLE credit for Pro Bono work” rule.
 The Fellows reached out to attorneys in their geographic areas to educate them about the new rule and to encourage them to take on pro bono cases.

 The Fellows class of 2014 focused on researching the application of Louisiana’s In Forma Pauperis (IFP) laws to indigent case filings and developing strategies to ensure uniform application.

 The Fellows class of 2013 focused on assisting individuals and communities with foreclosure and housing-related issues related to the National Mortgage Servicing Settlement.

 2012 Fellows Class Project

 The Fellows class of 2012 focused on heirship property and title clearing.